Full website with more information at ozarkhealing.com

-I’m a traditional healer, native plant herbalist, folklorist, and writer living in the beautiful Arkansas Ozark mountains.
+I’m a spiritual healer, native plant herbalist, folklorist, and writer living in the beautiful Arkansas Ozark mountains.
 Some of the old terms I like to use include Yarb Doctor and Power Doctor.
 These are titles that come from within the old Ozark folk healing tradition.
 Yarb Doctor mean I know the healing plant traditions and that I am a trained herbalist.
 Power Doctor means I also know the use of healing prayers and songs, passed down from generation to generation.
-More information on Ozark folk healing can be found on my Writings page, a collection of articles on Ozark folkways and traditions.

 I’m an Arkansan through and through, my home is here in the Ozarks.
 This is the land where I was born, the land where my parents, my grandparents, and many, many ancestors before that, were born.
 In this way my work is my own, the spirits I honor are my own, and while my work may be seen as a part of the larger world of Southern US folk healing, there are still practices that may be unique to me as I have learned them.
 I hold true to those traditions that I’ve been taught and those that have been Spirit led.

-I am an active healer, meaning I take on clients whenever they may need me, both locally and remotely, for healing work.
-To find out more about some of the services I offer, look at my Works and Services page.
+I am an active spiritual healer, meaning I take on clients whenever they may need me, both locally and remotely, for healing work.
 Like my ancestors before me I view this work as a gift and something that I cannot take money for.
 So, I do all this work free of charge, but donations are always appreciated and will go toward keeping my workroom stocked with supplies.